mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Offworld defence is considered more important than planetside capability.
 The system defence flotilla is stronger than most and partially funded by the Glisten subsector administration.
-In addition to armed customs boats and wings of fighters, the system defence flotilla has three destroyer- sized monitors.
+In addition to armed customs boats and wings of fighters, the system defence flotilla has three destroyer-sized monitors.
 These are all conversions of old warships and not equipped with state-of-the-art systems but they are quite capable of dealing with most threats without a need for backup.
 Their presence is a strong deterrent to piracy and raiding.